transmute-industries/transmute-cli/functions/src/token/README.md

 The client signs the challenge, and sends the signature to the server.

-The server checks the conditions:
+The server checks sigs and returns a token if the client was able to sign their challenge with the address used to generate the challenge.